Repetition in learning as

 of doing things that we can aspire to when we practice.
 When we do

 something again it is hardly ever an exact

 reproduction of what we have done before.
 The golfer who is trying to

 quite different.
-We normally do not have some perfect swing already in our minds
+We normally do not have some perfect swing already in

 that we are endeavoring to make real.
 Oh we may have seen others

 perform a swing that we thought was perfect but even so it may not have